This syllabus is valid: 2020-03-16

 On successful completion of the course, the student will understand:

 the importance of different contexts and conditions that frame the lives of families

 Form of instruction

-The examination consists of two parts.
-In seminars, students will present work in groups.
-At the end of the course, students will take a final exam.
-Grading decisions are based on an assessment of the individual student's performance.
-In order to be awarded a Pass grade for the course as a whole, the student must pass both parts of the examination and attend all compulsory sessions indicated in the course schedule.
+The assessment must be individual or designed in such a way that individual examination can take place at all courses organized by the department.
 The Swedish grading system states that the following grades may be awarded: Pass with Distinction (väl godkänd), Pass (godkänd) or Fail (underkänd).
 For comparison of grades, Umeå University has decided that the ECTS Grading Table (EGT) shall be used.
 International students' home university is responsible for any translation into their local grading system.

 For each examining part of the course is a regular examination given with a second reexamination within two months after the regular examination.
 For examinations performed in May and June is the first reexamination offered within three months of the regular examination.
 In addition to this is a third reexamination given within a year after the end of the course.
 Examination based on the same course plan as the regular examination is guaranteed within two years after the earlier course plan has ceased to be valid or the course is no longer given (see rules for grades and examination on basic and advanced level, Dnr: FS 1.1.2-553-14).
 A student who has failed two tests for a course or a part of a course is entitled to have another examiner appointed after a written request to the head of department.